woosflex/AutophiGen/README.md

 ```
 You can also use ```autophigen.py -h``` to look for arguement options.
 > [!NOTE]
-> Input sequences should be in a fasata file.
+> Input sequences should be in a fasta file.

 > [!NOTE]
 > AutophiGen can take multiple sequences as input in a single file as it have parsing functions to handle and process multiple sequences.